jaketon121/Course-Project/S-Skill Share/03-Tell Your Personal Brand Story to Generate More New Business.md

 - 3 Tips For Creating Your Backstory

-- 1.Identify eventsin your past that shape how you help clients .
+- 1. Identify eventsin your past that shape how you help clients .
 - 2. Ensure your background is relevant to your service .
 - 3. Cut as much no-vital backstory as you can .